 Supplements for Healthy Skin

 Aging and the sun take a toll on our skin.
 Increasingly, people are adding antioxidants to their skin care routine, with the goal of helping protect skin from the inside out.
-Vitamins C and E and selenium are antioxidants that may help protect skin from sun damage while improving skin health and quality.
+Vitamins C and E and selenium are antioxidants that may help protect skin from sun damage. [full article] from WebMD

 Skin Care Vitamins and Antioxidants